thechangelog/show-notes/jsparty/js-party-4.md

 Prep notes for this show: [https://github.com/thechangelog/jsparty/blob/master/shows/2017-03-17.md](https://github.com/thechangelog/jsparty/blob/master/shows/2017-03-17.md)

-If you haven't yet, join the community and Slack with us in realtime in the #jsparty channel during the show.
+If you haven't yet, join the community and Slack with us in real time in the #jsparty channel during the show.
 Head to [https://changelog.com/community](https://changelog.com/community)

 ---